Manaslu circuit trekking with Himalayan Alpine Adventure, is the travel adventure that takes place around

-Manaslu circuit trekking is generally a travel activity of three weeks starting from a vehicle ride from Kathmandu to Arughat bazar, a little town on the bank of Buddhi Gandaki ending at Besi Sahar of Lamjung district of Nepal.
-This trekking adventure is categorized under the tea house trek where camps can be used if a traveler doesn’t adjust on local accommodation.
+Manaslu circuit trekking is generally a travel activity of three weeks starting from a vehicle ride from Kathmandu to Arughat Bazar, a little town on the bank of Buddhi Gandaki ending at Besi Sahar of Lamjung district of Nepal.
+This trekking adventure is categorized under the teahouse trek where camps can be used if a traveler doesn’t adjust on local accommodation.
 This trekking route is based on newly developed Great Himalaya Trail.
 The trekking route follows the ancient business route of salt traders of Nepal, Tibet and India along the steep road on the banks of Budhi Gandaki River.
-The travelers pass through the narrow valley until they reach Ligaon where the views of snow peaks start appearing on the horizon leading the trekking to Lhogaon with impressive double peak view of Mt.
+The travelers pass through the narrow valley until they reach Li village where the views of snow peaks start appearing on the horizon leading the trekking to Lhogaon with an impressive double peak view of Mt.
 Manaslu above the terrain fields.
-The travelers will make their way through pinewoods of syala village dominated by horseshoe shaped peak around it until they reach Samagaon on the foothills of mount Manaslu.
-After half day walking from samagaon village the travelers will reach a traditional village named as Samdo which is highest village of Budhi Gandaki valley occupied by Bhotias.
-The photographic landscapes of Budhi Gandaki valley and Pang Phuchi village on the background of Tibetan border is witness from this region.
-Then travelers ascend further uphill to the another valley towards the Larkha La till the highland pasture zone of Bimtang or Bimdakhot at 1500 meters of elevation from where Manaslu is clearly visible.
-The fascinating landscape views along with encompassing Himalaya peaks of mount Himlung, mount Cheo, and mout Kang Guru and occasional views of the Annapurna massif are encountered during the route from Larkha La.
+The travelers will make their way through pinewoods of Syala village dominated by horseshoe-shaped peak around it until they reach Samagaon on the foothills of Mount Manaslu.
+After half day walking from the Samagaon village, the travelers will reach a traditional village named as Samdo which is the highest village of Budhi Gandaki valley occupied by Bhotias.
+The photographic landscapes of Budhi Gandaki valley and Pang Phuchi village on the background of Tibetan border are the witness from this region.
+Then travelers ascend further uphill to another valley towards the Larkhe La till the highland pasture zone of Bimtang or Bimdakhot at 1500 meters of elevation from where Manaslu is clearly visible.
+The fascinating landscape views along with encompassing Himalaya peaks of mount Himlung, mount Cheo, and mount Kang Guru and occasional views of the Annapurna massif are encountered during the route from Larkhe La.
 Manaslu circuit trekking travels through Dudh Khola, a branching canal of Marsyangdi river, Bhulbule, Tarukha Ghat, Chepe Khola, Dorandi Khola ending to Gorkha.
-During Manaslu circuit trekking the travelers will have clear focal eye views of ten peaks of 6500m and-7000m height.
+During Manaslu circuit trekking the travelers will have clear focal eye views often peaks of 6500m and-7000m height.

 Day 01: Arrival at Kathmandu airport/ Transfer to hotel (1320m/4330ft)